walkerlj0/Selenium_Course_Example_Code/tips/javascript/content/chapters/09-hovers.md

 ## A Solution

-By leveraging Selenium's Action Builder (a.k.a.
-[ActionChains](http://seleniumhq.github.io/selenium/docs/api/py/_modules/selenium/webdriver/common/action_chains.html) in the Python Selenium bindings) we can handle more complex user interactions like hovers.
+By leveraging Selenium's [Actions](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/input_exports_Actions.html) we can handle more complex user interactions like hovers.
 This is done by telling Selenium which element we want to move the mouse to, and then performing what we need to after.

 Let's dig in with an example.